ahooghe/backendapi/README.md

 MaxAge=100
 ```
 Any values that are not in the config file will be set to the server defaults (The same values as in the example.)

+- SQLFile: The name of the SQLite database file.
+- SQLPass: The password used to encrypt the SQLite database.
+- CreateRoute: The URL path for the endpoint to create a new person.
+- SearchRoute: The URL path for the endpoint to search for a person.
+- MaxAgeEnabled: A boolean value indicating whether the max age feature is enabled.
+- EnforceJSONFormat: A boolean value indicating whether to enforce that the JSON field only holds the requested data.
+- Port: The port number on which the server will listen for incoming requests.
+- MaxAge: The maximum age value used if the max age feature is enabled.

 ## Usage